So many Public Houses

 Bird in Hand

-Bernadette Mahoney writes: I am researching my maternal ancesters and would like any information about The Bird in Hand public house during the early 1900's.
-My grandmother, Annie Holland was resident there with her mother and stepfather at the time of her marriage to my grandfather Frank Alfred Smithers in December 1919.
-Her mother, also Annie Holland, was widowed in 1898 but had remarried by the time of her residence at The Bird in Hand.
+Bernadette Mahoney wrote: My grandmother, Annie Holland was resident at The Bird in Hand public house, with her mother and stepfather, at the time of her marriage to my grandfather Frank Alfred Smithers in December 1919.
+Her mother, also Annie Holland, was widowed in 1898 but had remarried by this time .
 Her husband had the surname of either Baggs or Rawley.
 6144.1206

-Mary Bennett from the Surrey Heath Museum tells me that they have copies of the deeds of this Pub.
-7044.407
+Mary Bennett tells me that Surrey Heath Museum have copies of the deeds of this Pub.
+[7044.407]

 Shoulder of Mutton & Parfett Brewery

-A reader is looking for information on Parfett Brewery in Brewhouse lane, Bagshot in approx 1860-1900.
-He believes it was next to the Shoulder of Mutton Public House also on Brewhouse Lane.
-7059.807
+It has ben reported that there was a Parfett Brewery in Brewhouse Lane, Bagshot in approx 1860-1900, possibly next to the Shoulder of Mutton Public House also on Brewhouse Lane. {7059x Aug 07}

 Green Man